ElliotMeador84/Understanding_Society/README.md

 ![](png/file_size/nrow_length_scatter_gg.png)

-This repo can help with that
+This repo can help organise files for users who want to work with the bulk file download.